OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 3. The meter/group will cause the compatible units for the group to be empty.
 This means it would be impossible to graph this group and OED does not want such groups since they are not interesting to OED.
 Thus, this meter/group is grayed out and cannot be selected.

-Testing can be done by considering the the test data loaded into OED and described on the test data developer page.
-(Until the resourceGeneralization branch is merged with development, it is not on the normal developer pages and is located [here](https://huss.github.io/OpenEnergyDashboard.github.io/developer/testData.html).)
+Testing can be done by considering the test data loaded into OED and described on the test data developer page.
 The table under group data shows sample data and the meter table helps understand the compatible units for the underlying meters of a group.
 To determine the compatible units, you take the columns of the meter table that are not NA for any meter in the group.

 As an example, consider the group "Electric Utility 1-5 + Natural Gas Dollar Euro" with "Euro" as the default graphic unit.
 (The examples don't include the AMP meters/groups nor the sq meter/groups.)
 The underlying meters are "Electric Utility kWh" & "Natural Gas Dollar".
 Looking at these two meters in the meter table show that the units compatible with both are: kWh, BTU, MJ.
 M3, Gas, 100 W bulb, US Dollar, Euro, kg of CO2, EMetric ton of CO2.
 Thus, any meter that does not have NA for one of these units is compatible.
 These are Electric Utility kWh, Electric Utility kWh 2-6, Electric Utility kWh in BTU, Electric Utility kWh in MTon CO2, Electric Utility kWh not displayable, Natural Gas BTU, Natural Gas BTU in Dollar, Natural Gas Cubic Meters, Natural Gas Dollar.
 Note that the meter that is not displayable is still included.
 Here is how the meters would be listed by case: